 Sending money to Africa

-On a global scale, Africa is vastly diverse, covering 20% of the planet’s total landmass.
+On a global scale, Africa is vastly diverse, covering 20% of the planet’s total land mass.
 It is the world’s second-largest and second-most-populous continent and, as of 2021, home to over 1.37 billion people.
 Due to its immense size and dense population, African countries such as Nigeria, Ghana and Kenya are high-ranking remittance-receiving destinations.

-Many of our readers have reasons to transfer funds to African countries, albeit for international business transfers, sending money to friends and family or buying property abroad.
+Many of our readers have reasons to transfer funds to countries in Africa, albeit for international business transfers, sending money to friends and family or buying property abroad.
 This guide will help our users secure cheap money transfers to Africa by outlining key cost factors such as transfer fees, exchange rate and delivery options.
 We will evaluate each factor to make it easy for our readers to compare different money transfer service providers.
 This will help reduce costs when sending money to Africa, whether it be for a small business transfer or to pay for student fees.

 Cost factors to consider when sending money to Africa